fmoo/react-typeahead/README.md

 Type: `boolean`

-If true, tags custom tags can be added without a matching typeahead selection
+If true, custom tags can be added without a matching typeahead selection

 ### Typeahead ([Exposed Component Functions][reactecf])